MieszkoMakuch/government-analytics/README.md

-# Laboratorium nr 9

-Korzystanie z danych udostępnianych w webowym API.

-1. Zapoznaj się z API serwisu sejmometr https://mojepanstwo.pl/api/sejmometr
-2. Opracuj system, który na podstawie argumentów linii poleceń wyświetla następujące informacje (dla określonej kadencji sejmu lub określonego roku):
-    * suma wydatków posła/posłanki o określonym imieniu i nazwisku.
-Przykłady:
+## Data of members of the Polish Government

+Package provides access to data and basic data analysis of members of the Polish Government using Sejmometr WebAPI: https://mojepanstwo.pl/api/sejmometr

+Program displays information based on command line arguments.
+List of the available options:
+* sum of the spending of representative with the specified name.
+Examples:
     * `select "Jarosław Kaczyński" spendings in 2013`
     * `select "Ewa Żmuda-Trzebiatowska" spendings in 2013`
     * `select "Armand Kamil Ryfiński" spendings in 2013`
-    * wysokości wydatków na 'drobne naprawy i remonty biura poselskiego' określonego posła/posłanki.
-Przykłady:
+* sum of the office spending of representative with the specified name.
+Examples:
     * `select "Jarosław Kaczyński" office spendings in 2013`
     * `select "Ewa Żmuda-Trzebiatowska" office spendings in 2013`
-    * średniej wartości sumy wydatków wszystkich posłów.
-Przykłady:
+* average sum of the spending of all representatives in the specified year.
+Examples:
     * `select avg spendings in 2013`
-    * posła/posłanki, który wykonał najwięcej podróży zagranicznych.
-Przykłady:
+* name of representative with the biggest number of trips abroad in the specified term.
+Examples:
     * `select representative with max trips term 7`
     * `select representative max trips term 7`
     * `select rep max trips term 7`
-    * posła/posłanki, który najdłużej przebywał za granicą.
-Przykłady:
+* name of representative who was abroad for the longest time in the specified term.
+Examples:
     * `select representative with the longest trips term 7`
     * `select representative longest trips term 7`
     * `select rep longest trips term 7`
-    * posła/posłanki, który odbył najdroższą podróż zagraniczną.
-Przykłady:
+* name of representative who took the most expensive trip abroad in the specified term.
+Examples:
     * `select representative with the most expensive trip term 7`
     * `select representative mexpensive trip term 7`
     * `select rep mexpensive trip term 7`
-    * listę wszystkich posłów, którzy odwiedzili dany kraj.
-Przykłady:
+* list of all representatives who visited the specified country in the specified term.
+Examples:
     * `select representatives who visited Italy term 7`
     * `select representatives visited Italy term 7`
     * `select rep visited Italy term 7`
     * `select rep visited IT term 7`

-3. Program powinien obsługiwać błędy oraz zawierać testy weryfikujące poprawność jego działania.
-4. Program wykorzystuje pliki lokalne umieszczone w folderze `jsonLocalFiles/`.
-Polecenie do aktualizacji plików lokalnych:
+**Note that** program uses cached local files for better performance.
+Files are located in `jsonLocalFiles/` folder and can be updated with the following commands:
-    * `update sejmometr term 7` - aktualizuje dane wszystkich posłów 7. kadencji
+* `update sejmometr term 7` - updates data of all 7th term representatives
-    * `update sejmometr term 8` - aktualizuje dane wszystkich posłów 8. kadencji
+* `update sejmometr term 8` - updates data of all 8th term representatives
-    * `update representative "Jarosław Kaczyński"` - aktualizuje dane posła o określonym imieniu i nazwisku
+* `update representative "Jarosław Kaczyński"` - updates data of the representative with specified name